Why Should SMEs Switch Energy Supplier? - Fleximize

 Energy suppliers should be trustworthy

 Transparency and communication are key for any business / customer relationship to work and trust is vital.
-Npower has now jeopardized those relationships, being criticized for failing to treat their customers fairly.
+Npower has now jeopardised those relationships, being criticised for failing to treat their customers fairly.
 It’s down to SMEs to seek out good council to ensure they don’t suffer too.

 In a recent interview that Love Energy Savings conducted with Robert Buckley, Director of Cornwall Energy, Robert voiced his opinion on how Third Party Intermediaries (TPIs) such as Love Energy Savings has a duty to help small businesses get the fairest deal on their gas and electricity bills.